 - Create new revenue streams

-Once the purpose is clear, it will be easier to define how idea management should be done in the organization.
-After that, they should define, who is responsible for different tasks in idea management, and what is the role of different stakeholders in the process.
-You should name a manager for an idea, topic, or campaign.
+Once the purpose is clear, defining how you should manage ideas will be easier.
+After that, you should determine who is responsible for different tasks in idea management and the role of various stakeholders in the process.
+It would be best to name a manager for an idea, topic, or campaign.
 The manager is responsible for sending out requests for evaluation and ensuring that ideas move forward in the process.

 There are a few key things to remember when doing idea management: